andreros/bodymovin-lottie-animation-demo/README.md

 # Bodymovin / Lottie Animation Demo

 Simple Bodymovin / Lottie animation loading in the browser.
+You can see this demo here [https://andreros.github.io/bodymovin-lottie-animation-demo/](https://andreros.github.io/bodymovin-lottie-animation-demo/).

 # Install notes